 American cellist Theodore Mook is a versatile performer, comfortable in avante-garde, classical, historical, and commercial styles.
 He has been a particularly active proponent of new music since 1980.
 After almost 30 years in New York City, he now makes his home in rural Rhode Island, where he teaches and hosts a concert series, SwitchArts.
 He has taught at the University of Rhode Island, the University of Massachusetts at Lowell and the Rhode Island Philharmonic Music School.

 Mr. Mook has played new music at the Library of Congress, the American Academy in Rome, the venerable Monday Evening Concerts at the Los Angeles County Museum of Art, the Chamber Music Society of Lincoln Center, and The Kennedy Center for the Performing Arts.
 He is a veteran performer at the Bang on a Can Festival, and has appeared in MusikProtokoll im Steirischen Herbst in Graz, Austria, the International Festival Musique Actuelle in Canada, the New England Bach Festival in Marlboro, Vermont, the Bethlehem Music Festival, the USArts Festival in Berlin, the Synthesis International Festival for Contemporary Music in Skopje, Macedonia, the Tura New Music Festival in Australia, and the Bern Biennale.
 Recent concert appearances span the globe: Perth, Brisbane, Los Angeles, San Francisco, Washington DC, Baltimore, Philadelphia, Porto, Brussels, Oldenburg, and Bremen.
-His extensive discography spans over 100 works, including a brand new release on New World records performing the music of Annea Lockwood, Ezra Sims and Lois V Vierk.
+His extensive discography spans over 100 works, including new releases on New World records performing the music of Annea Lockwood, Ezra Sims and Lois V Vierk.

 Mr. Mook is an enthusiastic performer on period instruments as well, and performed as a continuo cellist with The Providence Baroque Chamber Orchestra, New York's Musica Sacra, Sacred Music in a Sacred Space, The Fairfield Orchestra, Orchestra of St. Lukes, Long Island Early Music and for many years with the legendary Blanche Moyse at the Marlboro Festival.